It’s time for the Good Girl to stop running your life.

 - How to find and capture your Hell YES so that it can always guide you

 Perfectionism is the enemy of being yourself.
-Often, we get so wrapped up in avoiding inadequacy, we lose access to our own power.
+Often, we get so wrapped up in avoiding inadequacy, we lose access to our own power and creativity.
 In this module, we’ll explore:

 - The trap of perfection and how to avoid it (however imperfectly)

-- How cultivating a glorious mess leads to both success and happiness (What?!?!)
+- How allowing for a glorious mess leads to both success and happiness (What?!?!)

 - The curse of the Too-Toos (too loud, too slutty, too smart…too much) — and how to shut THAT down, so YOU can open up